Creating a unique HDR look for Mindhunter

 A Q&A with producer Peter Mavromates and colourist Eric Weidt

-The Netflix original series Mindhunter, from director David Fincher, has been delivered in 4K and high dynamic range (HDR).
+The Netflix original series Mindhunter, from director David Fincher, has been delivered in 4K and Dolby Vision HDR (high dynamic range).

 Co-produced by Peter Mavromates and graded by colorist Eric Weidt, it is set in the late 1970s, and sees two FBI agents expand criminal science by delving into the psychology of murder.
 Grading took place on the Baselight X color grading system from FilmLight, alongside editorial and VFX, in Fincher’s Hollywood finishing facility.